SapienzaNLP/maverick-coref/README.md

 **We strongly suggest to directly use the [python package](https://pypi.org/project/maverick-coref/) for easier inference and downstream usage.**

 ## Environment
-To set up the training and evaluation environment , run the bash script setup.sh that you can find at top level in this repository.
+To set up the training and evaluation environment, run the bash script setup.sh that you can find at top level in this repository.
 This script will handle the creation of a new conda environment and will take care of all the requirements and data preprocessing for training and evaluating a model on OntoNotes.

 Simply run on the command line:
 ```